-Recycling is picked up every Wednesday in all zones, except for Christmas Day and New Year's Day.
+Recycling is picked up every Tuesday for area 5 and Friday for all other areas, except for Christmas Day and New Year's Day.

 For an item to be recyclable, you must be able to answer "yes" to these two questions: